Dani Rovira: Early career

 After graduating in Physical Education and Sport Sciences at the University of Granada, he started touring with Paramount Comedy, performing stand-up comedy all around Spain.
 He became known for his most famous monologue "Mi familia y yo" ("My family and I").

-He then made his first appearance on TV performing in various scenes of a well-known show called Estas no son las noticias (These aren't news) until May 2009.
+He then made his first appearance on TV performing in various scenes of a well-known show called Estas no son las noticias (This Isn’t the News) until May 2009.
 At the same time he worked and played his part in a play called ¿Quieres salir conmigo?
-(Do You Wanna Date Me?).
+(Do You Wanna Go Out with Me?).
 In February the same year he also appeared in the famous late night show Buenafuente.

 In the following years, he established a career in comedy with several appearances on El Club de la Comedia and as a cast member of comedy shows No le digas a mamá que trabajo en la tele and Alguien tenía que decirlo.